foxBMS/foxbms-2/docs/software/bootloader/bootloader.rst

 A `bootloader <https://de.wikipedia.org/wiki/Bootloader>`__
 is a program to load initialization code.
-In our case, it is the initial segment of the program located at the start of the flash of the microcontroller (|ti-tms570lc4357|), and its primary purpose is to update the |foxbms| application via interfaces like CAN on the fly without the use of a debugger.
+In |foxbms| case, it is the initial segment of the program located at the start of the flash of the microcontroller (|ti-tms570lc4357|), and its primary purpose is to update the |foxbms| application via interfaces like CAN on the fly without the use of a debugger.

 With the help of the bootloader, the compiled binary file of the |foxbms|
-application can be easily uploaded to the |bms-master| by using the bootloader PC application that is integrated into the :ref:`FOX_CLI` tool.
+application can be easily uploaded to the |bms-master| by using the bootloader PC application, which is integrated into the :ref:`FOX_CLI_BASICS` tool.
 This tool not only provides the function to upload the binary of |foxbms| into the hardware but can also be used to check the current status of the bootloader and start the uploaded |foxbms| application manually.